Anime: Kazemakase Tsukikage Ran

 - Anime Accent Absence: Meow, Stephanie and Mei.

 - Ascended Fangirl: Stephanie wants to be a samurai because she's read about them.

-- Badass And Baby: It happened once with Meow.
+- Badass and Baby: It happened once with Meow.

 - Beauty Is Never Tarnished: Ran and Meow never appear dirty or unkempt after fighting or walking through the countryside for days.
 Even if it rains a lot and they lack food.
-And the closest they get to battle injuries is Ran getting her hair ribbon cut, which only makes her long hair sprawl in a fetching manner.
+The closest they get to battle injuries is Ran getting her hair ribbon cut, which only makes her long hair sprawl in a fetching manner.

 - Broke Episode: Ran frequently runs out of cash.
 One episode begins with her sprawled out on the road, weak with hunger after not having eaten for several days.